MicrosoftDocs/xamarin-docs/docs/cross-platform/get-started/installation/uninstalling-xamarin.md

 [![](uninstalling-xamarin-images/vs2017-uninstall-sml.png "Uninstall Visual Studio completely")](uninstalling-xamarin-images/vs2017-uninstall.png#lightbox)

 > [!IMPORTANT]
-> **WARNING:** If you have two (or more) instances of Visual Studio installed side-by-side (SxS) – such as a Release and a Preview version – uninstalling
+> If you have two (or more) instances of Visual Studio installed side-by-side (SxS) – such as a Release and a Preview version – uninstalling
 > one instance might remove some Xamarin functionality from the other Visual Studio instance(s), including:
 >
 > - Xamarin Profiler